MicrosoftDocs/security/security-docs/zero-trust/azure-networking-segmentation.md

 #### Egress traffic and a default route

 Some methods involve managing a default route (0.0.0.0/0) utilizing different methods.
 As a general rule, it's recommended that egress traffic originating in Azure utilizes exit points and inspection utilizing Azure Firewall or NVAs due to the amount of throughput that the Azure infrastructure can handle which in most cases might be far greater and more resilient.
 In this case, configuring a default route in the UDR of the workload subnets can force traffic to those exit points.
-Some customers might also prefer that exiting traffic from on premises is routed to Azure as an exit point, and for that, customers will utilize Route Server in combination with an NVA to advertise a default route to on-premises utilizing Border Gateway Protocol (BGP).
+You might also prefer that exiting traffic from on-premises is routed to Azure as an exit point, and for that, customers will utilize Route Server in combination with an NVA to advertise a default route to on-premises utilizing Border Gateway Protocol (BGP).

 There are special cases when companies need all egress traffic to be routed back to on-premises by advertising a default route (0.0.0.0/0) over BGP.
 This forces traffic leaving the VNet to be tunneled to your on-premises network to a firewall for inspection.
 This last approach is the least desired due to increased latency and lack of security controls provided by Azure, although is widely adopted by the government and banking sectors that have specific requirements for traffic inspection in their on-premises environment.